Porges/ways-to-play/src/games/pigeon-tickets/index.md

 one or more tickets upon which they mark some set of characters out of the eighty that are printed on the ticket.
-The seller or “bank” then randomly selects a given number of characters, and players win money according to the number of matching characters marked on their ticket.
+The seller or “bank” then randomly selects a given number of characters, and players win money according to the number of matching characters they have marked on their ticket.
 The specific numbers of characters chosen and the permissible bets vary by both time and location.

 ## False origins